 We meet under trees on the edge of the playing fields near the Gallery and head to the cricket nets for the pre-run briefing and start line.
 After three laps, the finish line and finish funnel is off the path on grass.
 The 3 laps are not all identical: at the fork near the end of each lap, the course takes the longer right-hand route on the first lap and the shorter left-hand route on laps 2 and 3.
 We encourage participants to keep right where possible on our course and to overtake on the left when there is enough room to do so safely.

 The Southwark Park café has public toilets, baby changing facilities and disabled toilets.
 The café is open from 9am serving hot and cold food and drink with a water fountain available outside too.
 Additionally, there are toilet facilities at the Seven Islands Leisure Centre, open from 8am, and located just outside the park at the end of Gomm Road.

 Location of startOn arrival volunteers and parkrunners should assemble near to the finish area by the sports fields.
 The first-timers’ brief will take place in this vicinity from 8:45 after which parkrunners will be led to the start line for the main pre-run brief and begin the run.

 Getting there by public transport

 Bus: Buses 1, 199, 225 and 381 stop directly outside the park entrance on Lower Road.
 Buses 47, 188 and P12 also stop very close to the park entrance.

 Overground: The entrance to Southwark Park is a one minute walk from Surrey Quays Overground station.
 On leaving the station head towards the Yellow House restaurant on the opposite side of the road.
 Continue past the restaurant and the entrance to Southwark Park will be on the left.

-There is also a car park available by the Hawkstone Road entrance to the park (SE16 2PE for GPS devices).
-Parking charges in the area are typically £2 per hour and payable via the PayByPhone app.
+There is also a car park available by the Hawkstone Road entrance to the park (SE16 2PE).
+Please refer to signage for possible parking charges.